 The SBT Fishery was originally declared an approved Wildlife Trade Operation under the Environment Protection and Biodiversity Conservation (EPBC) Act 1999 on November 2004.
 Since then the SBT Fishery has been re-approved under the EPBC Act three times with the current WTO accreditation valid until 2016.
 To gain this approval, SBT has to be sustainably managed in Australia under the stringent sustainability provisions in Section 303FR of the Act.
 The accreditation reiterated that fishing techniques and catching of SBT for ranching has no ecosystem impact.

 In 2015 the industry was awarded the internationally recognised Friend of the Sea sustainability certificate.
-The certification uniquely encompasses both catching of Bluefin from the wild and aquaculture of the fish in pens near Port Lincoln.
+The certification uniquely encompasses both catching of SBT from the wild and aquaculture of the fish in pens near Port Lincoln.
 Bluefin and its origins are audited against the Friend of the Sea sustainable fishery criteria.
 This includes non-exploitation of target stock, no impact on critical habitats, no by-caught endangered species, compliance with legal requirements, energy efficiency and waste management.